davidshq/awesome-search-engines/research/collaborative-research.md

     - "We present the findings of interviews with teachers, librarians, and developing world researchers that provide details about users' collaborative search habits in shared-computer settings, revealing several limitations of this practice.
 We then introduce CoSearch, a system we developed to improve the experience of co-located collaborative Web search by leveraging readily available devices such as mobile phones and extra mice."
 - Peter Briggs.
 [User Modelling in Collaborative Web Search](https://www.researchgate.net/publication/335566328_User_Modelling_in_Collaborative_Web_Search).
 4/2008.
 - Paul Heymann, Georgia Koutrika, Hector Garcia-Molina.
 [Can social bookmarking improve web search?](https://dl.acm.org/doi/10.1145/1341531.1341558).
 2/2008.*
+- Brynn M. Evans, Ed H. Chi.
+[Towards a model of understanding social search](https://dl.acm.org/doi/10.1145/1460563.1460641).
+CSCW '08.
+11/2008.
+    - ACM Citations: 96, ACM Downloads: 1,986 (12/2023)
+    - "Our main contribution is that we have integrated models from previous work in sensemaking and information seeking behavior to present a canonical social model of user activities before, during, and after search, suggesting where in the search process both explicitly and implicitly shared information may be valuable to individual searchers."

 ## 2007
 - Meredith Ringel Morris.
 [A survey of collabroative web search practices](https://dl.acm.org/doi/abs/10.1145/1357054.1357312).
 CHI '08.
 4/2008.